oguzutku1745/zkPoke/README.md

 1. User connects their wallet to the application
 2. User selects which credentials they want to add (e.g., age verification, university)
 3. Credentials are converted to Notes and added to a new Merkle tree
+4. The 8 credential Notes are stored privately on-chain
-4. The Merkle root is computed and stored in the contract
+5. The Merkle root is computed and stored for verification
-5. A private registration is completed with the user's identity secured
+6. A private registration is completed with the user's identity secured
-6. Only the user can access and prove ownership of their credentials
+7. Only the user can access and prove ownership of their credentials

 ## Getting Started